ashleighrene/tic-tac-toe/README.md

 - As a user, I want the game to account for ties and be able to play again.
 - As a user, I want to place my token so that I can interact with the game.
 - As a user, I want an opponent to play against (human opponent as player 2).
+- As a user, I want instructions on how to play.

 #### Bronze